 - Targeted posts in group chats and forums for sharing ideas and gaining insights

 - Frequent Employee Recognition or shoutouts in the company channels

 When someone asks where they work, your workers can feel absolute pleasure, cold apathy, or even disdain or embarrassment answering that question.
 It all depends on your company’s reputation inside and outside the premises.

 Money is undoubtedly a strong motivator, but employees also want to feel proud of where they work.
 The strength of your organization’s brand and what it stands for is directly related to your workers’ level of engagement.

 That makes internal branding one of the most crucial employee engagement strategies.
-It means you need to ensure that your workers understand and have faith in your mission, vision, and values.
-The more convinced they are of what your brand stands for, the more likely they are to emulate behaviours that speak to the same values.
+It means you need to ensure that your workers understand, support, and feel connected to your mission, vision, and values.
+The more convinced they are of what your brand stands for, the more likely they are to emulate behaviors that speak to the same values.